PyCQA/baron/docs/index.rst

     path = position_to_path(tree, 3, 8)
     path

-Okay, the first one gives the node and the second one the node path.
+The first one gives the node and the second one the node path.
 Both also give its type but what does the keys in the path correspond to exactly?
 The path tells you that to get to the node, you must take the 4th index of the root ListNode, followed twice by the "value" key of first the "assignment" Node and next the "atomtrailers" Node.
-Finally, take the 0th index in the resulting ListNode.
-Mmmh, let's try:
+Finally, take the 0th index in the resulting
+ListNode:

 .. ipython:: python